reduxjs/redux/docs/advanced/AsyncActions.md

 ## Synchronous Action Creators

-Let’s start by defining several synchronous action types and action creators for them.
-In our app, the user can select a reddit to display:
+Let’s start by defining the several synchronous action types and action creators we need in our example app.
+Here, the user can select a reddit to display:

 ```js
 export const SELECT_REDDIT = 'SELECT_REDDIT';